He had turned up, after all.

 He was waiting for me next to the van.
 He was blowing on his hands, trying to keep warm.
 He said, “Bad luck.
 You’re lumbered with me today.”

-I could’ve told him that he didn’t have to hang about outside at that time in the morning.
+I could’ve told him that he didn’t have to hang around outside at that time in the morning.
 Instead, I said, “Don’t worry.
 We’ll get on fine,”

 He said, “I’d better warn you.
 I belch a lot.
 The doctor says it’s aerophagia.
 I swallow a load of air.”